leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 Opening the challenge we get a link to download an executable at <https://download.holidayhackchallenge.com/2020/santa-shop/santa-shop.exe>.

 I took this file and ran it on a Windows VM, which installed what looked like an Electron application and presented me with the password screen the challenge referred to.
-The hint we get from the terminal challenge tells us that it is possible to extract source code for electron apps using a utility called [asar](https://www.npmjs.com/package/asar).
+The hint we get from the terminal challenge tells us that it is possible to extract JavaScript source code for electron apps using a utility called [asar](https://www.npmjs.com/package/asar).
 More specifically, this utility can read the archive format for `.asar` files, and we have to get that from the Point-of-Sale application.

 To get the file, open task manager after running santa-shop.
 Browse to the "Details" tab and search for the `santa-shop.exe` process.
 Right click any of the few and hit "Open file location".